Climbing Gunung Raya 🌄 Highest Mountain in Langkawi, Malaysia

 Climbing Gunung Raya

 The climb up to the peak is naturally divided into 2 phases.
 I like to refer to these as ‘Little’ Raya and ‘Big’ Raya.
-Little Raya takes up about 2 thirds of the uphill journey, eventually easing off and then leading downhill a short way to the start of Big Raya.
+Little Raya takes about 2 thirds of the uphill journey, eventually easing off and then leading downhill a short way to the start of Big Raya.

 This is the point where the real climbing starts…